The River - Both sides of the story

 I always loved to tell stories.
 Something that is not just a snapshot, a 3 minutes pop song is not the way I'm confortable with.
 I mean, there are bright diamonds in the pop music, nowaday as well as in the past decades.
 Beatles were incredible in doing that.
 But I prefer to bring my listener (and to be driven, when i listen to music) on a more complex path.
 That's prog music for me.
 A travel.
 Hopefully a good one ;-)

-Also, what do you think about the future of prog rock and prog music in general?
-Are there any ways for the betterment of its promotion through internet and other means?
+what do you think about the future of prog rock and prog music in

 Who knows?
 For sure broadcast via internet is a great promotional way.
 I would say that the more radio stations like Justin Case there will be the better it is.